 Automotive engineers keep racking their brains about how to approach autonomous driving.
 OEMs keep giving multimillion-dollar injections to their R&D departments and partnering with tech companies and Tier 1 providers to increase driving autonomy.
 Meanwhile, self-driving must not only become reality but win people’s hearts.
-And the key to winning hearts is providing high intelligence and safety.
+And the key to winning hearts is providing high intelligence and safety, often with the help of machine learning in self-driving cars.

 Can machine learning in autonomous cars help manufacturers?
-Will supervised or unsupervised learning algorithms make a difference in driving automation?
+Will self-driving car supervised learning or unsupervised learning algorithms make a difference in driving automation?
 Let’s find out from our experts.

 In this article, you’ll read about: